huggingface/chat-ui/README.md

 In which case the url of your DB will be `MONGODB_URL=mongodb://localhost:27017`.

-Alternatively, you can use a [free MongoDB Atlas](https://www.mongodb.com/pricing) instance for this, Chat UI should fit comfortably within the free tier.
+Alternatively, you can use a [free MongoDB Atlas](https://www.mongodb.com/pricing) instance for this, Chat UI should fit comfortably within their free tier.
 After which you can set the `MONGODB_URL` variable in `.env.local` to match your instance.

 ### Hugging Face Access Token

-You will need a Hugging Face access token to run Chat UI locally, using the remote inference endpoints.
+You will need a Hugging Face access token to run Chat UI locally, if you use a remote inference endpoint.
 You can get one from [your Hugging Face profile](https://huggingface.co/settings/tokens).

 ## Launch